testfairy/docs/docs/04_iOS_SDK/99_FAQ.md

 **"App could not be installed at this time"** is a generic error when iOS cannot install the download app on the device.
 The reasons vary, and may be one of these:

-* Device's UDID is not included in the provisioning profile.
+* The device's UDID is not included in the provisioning profile.
-* Not enough disk space on device to install.
+* Not enough disk space for installation on device.
-* Device's architecture (eg. ARMv7) is not supported by the app.
+* The device's architecture (eg. ARMv7) is not supported by the app.
-* Device's operating system version (eg. 7.0) is too low for the app.
+* The device's operating system version (eg. 7.0) is too low for the app.
-* Device's platform mismatches (eg. iPad app on an iPhone.)
+* The device's platform mismatches (eg. iPad app on an iPhone.)
-* Enterprise team not included in prefix in embedded.mobileprovision file.
+* Enterprise team is not included in prefix in embedded.mobileprovision file.
 * App is not signed with an Ad Hoc or Enterprise (in-house) certificate.

 TestFairy has a **Troubleshooting** tool to guide the tester or developer through the debugging of such problems.
-Simple visit https://my.testfairy.com/my/troubleshooting using Safari on your iOS device and follow the instructions.
+Simply visit https://my.testfairy.com/my/troubleshooting using Safari on your iOS device and follow the instructions.

-If all fails, please contact support by click on **Support** button in your account page.
+If all this fails, please contact support by click on the **Support** button in your account page.
 We do our best to help debug causes and improve our one-of-a-kind Troubleshooting tool.

 [Back to top](#top)